Mark Delaney (canoeist)

 Mark Delaney (born 13 July 1964 in Cambridge) is a British whitewater slalom canoeist who competed from the mid-1980s to the early 2000s.
 He won two medals in the C1 team event at the ICF Canoe Slalom World Championships with a silver in 1993 and a bronze in 1991.
 He also has a bronze from the same event from the 1998 European Championships in Roudnice nad Labem.

+Career

-Delaney also competed in two Summer Olympics, earning his best finish of 14th in the C1 event in Atlanta in 1996.
+Delaney also competed in two Summer Olympic Games, earning his best finish of 14th in the C1 event in Atlanta in 1996.

 He also won a bronze medal at the 1995 World Cup race in Tacen.

 Working for British Canoe Union World Class from Nottingham as a Performance Canoe Coach he's had numerous successes with C2 and C1 paddlers, most significantly as the personal coach to David Florence, Silver Beijing Olympic Games 2008.

 World Cup individual podiums

+Personal life

+At the 1992 Olympics, he was a welder.
+He comes from Broxburn, on Cardross Crescent.
+He married September in 1991.

+In 1993 he lived at 16 Harthill Road, Blackridge.